 Because of this quickly growing trend, and because we specialize in providing consumers like you reviews about a wide variety of topics—including technology—we thought this trend presents a great opportunity to help you become more informed about cutting the cord, and to give you the opportunity to see if it’s something that could fit within your lifestyle.

-The Advantages & Disadvantages of Cutting the Cord
+The Pros and Cons of Cutting the Cord

 While leaving your cable company can provide you with a solid method of saving a sizeable chunk of hard-earned money, just like with most things in life, it doesn’t always present a perfect solution.
 With this said, let’s explore some of the advantages and disadvantages of cutting the cord.